What does STEM stand for?

 Teaching STEM to Preschoolers/Early Learners/Montessori Children

-In a childcare setting, you must know that children adapt to learning STEM concepts and there are many different ways to explore them.
-Allowing the children to be free and encouraging them to connect with the real world is all part of how STEM works.
+Generally speaking, children are very receptive and adaptive to the STEM learning approach.
+In a childcare setting, educators can explore STEM concepts by allowing children to be free and encouraging them to connect with the real world.
+That is all part of how STEM works.

 STEM Activity Example in an Early Childhood Setting, or Daycare, Childcare, and Montessori

-At SimplySmart Childcare Centre & Montessori, the children were interested in stacking the snow on top of each other and packing it as if more snow were coming out of it.
+At SimplySmart Childcare Centre & Montessori, children were interested in stacking the snow on top of each other and packing it as if more snow were coming out of it.
 The children called it “a volcano”.
-Based on the children’s interest, this is where STEM’S Science aspect comes into place.
-The teacher of the classroom gathered some materials such as food colouring, baking soda & vinegar.
-The children went outside for recess and sat with the teacher while giving them a lesson on volcanos and showing them how it works with their very own eyes.
-Once this lesson was completed, the teacher of the classroom took the children inside and expanded their knowledge by using their engineering skills to create their very own volcano through structures.
+This is where STEM’S Science aspect comes into place.
+The teacher follows the children’s interest to develop the activity.
+While they sit outside, the teacher gather all the required materials (food colouring, baking soda, vinegar), and gave them a lesson on volcanos.
+They showed the kids how volcanos works with the kids were able to witness it with their very own eyes.
+Once completing the lesson, the teacher of the classroom took the children inside and expanded their knowledge by using their engineering skills to create their very own volcano through structures.